 The Special Needs Music Classroom: Mission Control

-Adam Goldberg on Aug 25, 2012 in Music Education • 0 comments
+Adam Goldberg on Aug 25, 2012 in Music Theory & Education • 0 comments

 As a teacher in the NYC public school system, I always need to find ways to make the most of my time and space.
 I travel from room to room for most of the week, and I can’t afford to spend a lot of time setting up as I start each class.
 One of the things that have helped me expedite my transition into each lesson is a very clever OSX Lion feature, Mission Control.
 For a great overview of how to use Mission Control, check out this well written hub article Mac OS X Lion: Mission Control Tips.
 In this article I will discuss my use of the feature in my day-to-day teaching.